bentomas/node-async-testing/README.md

     node mySuite.js

-Additionally, the `run` command can be passed an array of command line arguments that alter how it works:
+Additionally, the `run` method can be passed an array of command line arguments that alter how it works:

     exports['first test'] = function(test) { ... };